jhonsen/exploreMTAdata/README.md

 Exploratory Data Analysis (EDA) of MTA Turnstile Data

 **Project Description:**
 _WomenTechWomenYes (WTWY) has an annual gala at the beginning of the summer each year.
-As we are new and inclusive organization, we try to do double duty with the gala both to fill our event space with individuals passionate about increasing the participation of women in technology, and to concurrently build awareness and reach.
+As we are new and inclusive organization, we try to do double duty with the gala both to fill our event space with individuals passionate about increasing the participation of women in technology, and to concurrently build awareness and reach._

-To this end we place street teams at entrances to subway stations.
-The street teams collect email addresses and those who sign up are sent free tickets to our gala.
+_To this end we place street teams at entrances to subway stations.
+The street teams collect email addresses and those who sign up are sent free tickets to our gala._

-Where we’d like to solicit your engagement is to use MTA subway data, which as I’m sure you know is available freely from the city, to help us optimize the placement of our street teams, such that we can gather the most signatures, ideally from those who will attend the gala and contribute to our cause.
+_Where we’d like to solicit your engagement is to use MTA subway data, which as I’m sure you know is available freely from the city, to help us optimize the placement of our street teams, such that we can gather the most signatures, ideally from those who will attend the gala and contribute to our cause._

-Best,
+_Best,_
-WTWY International_
+_WTWY International_

 **Project Goal:**
 1. Examine New York City Turnstile data (and other necessary data)
-2. Identify best locations to send WTWY street teams, to collect signatures and email addresses (to where free Gala ticket will be sent)
+2. Identify best locations to send WTWY street teams, to collect signatures and email addresses (to which free Gala tickets will be sent)

 ![Turnstile](./subway_turnstiles.jpg)
 Photo from [nycsubwayguide](http://www.nycsubwayguide.com/subway/step_by_step_guide.aspx)